LeVuMinhHuy/brocode/README.md

-a bro who codes algorithm with you
+A bro who codes algorithm with you

 ---

-#### frontend
+#### Frontend

-t3 stack
+T3 stack

--   nextjs 13
+-   NextJS 13
--   tailwindcss
+-   Tailwind

-#### backend
+#### Backend

-home-cook ai model
+Home-cook AI model

--   fastapi
+-   FastAPI
--   pycodegen
+-   PyCodeGPT
--   p-tuning v2
+-   P-tuning v2
+-   AlphaCode Dataset
+-   Langchain
+-   Pinecone

+#### Progress

+-   [x] Simple UI
+-   [ ] Send code to backend
+-   [ ] Generate based only on PyCodeGPT LLM and return to frontend
+-   [ ] Prompt tuning that LLM (using P-tuning v2 and AlphaCode Dataset)
+-   [ ] Upgrade UI and apply new home-cook model
+-   [ ] Store all solutions and discussion into vector database (Pinecone, ...)
+-   [ ] Use Langchain and GPT to query from vector database
+-   [ ] Hoom cook my own Code to Text model and replace that to GPT model Langchain using above
+-   [ ] Upgrade UI/UX
+-   [ ] To the moon